Load management: Australia and New Zealand

 A ripple control receiver fitted to a New Zealand house.
 The left circuit breaker controls the water storage heater supply (currently on), while the right one controls the nightstore heater supply (currently off).

 Since the 1950s, Australia and New Zealand have had a system of load management based on ripple control, allowing the electricity supply for domestic and commercial water storage heaters to be switched off and on, as well as allowing remote control of nightstore heaters and street lights.
 Ripple injection equipment located within each local distribution network signals to ripple control receivers at the customer's premises.
 Control may either done manually by the local distribution network company in response to local outages or requests to reduce demand from the transmission system operator (i.e. Transpower), or automatically when injection equipment detects mains frequency falling below 49.2 Hz.
 Ripple control receivers are assigned to one of several ripple channels to allow the network company to only turn off supply on part of the network, and to allow staged restoration of supply to reduce the impact of a surge in demand when power is restored to water heaters after a period of time off.

 Depending on the area, the consumer may have two electricity meters, one for normal supply ("Anytime") and one for the load-managed supply ("Controlled"), with Controlled supply billed at a lower rate per kilowatt-hour than Anytime supply.
 For those with load-managed supply but only a single meter, electricity is billed at the "Composite" rate, priced between Anytime and Controlled.

 Czech Republic

 The Czechs have operated ripple control systems since the 1950s.

 France

-France has an EJP tariff, which allows it to disconnect certain loads and to encourage consumers to disconnect certain loads.
-This tariff is no longer available for new clients (as of July 2009).
-The Tempo tariff also includes different types of days with different prices, but has been discontinued for new clients as well (as of July 2009).
-Reduced prices during nighttime are available for customers for a higher monthly fee.
+France has an EJP (Effacement des Jours de Pointe) tariff that encourages consumers to reduce their electricity consumption on certain high-tariff days.
+New subscriptions to EJP are now closed.
+EJP is set to be replaced by the Tempo tariff, introduced in 1998, which includes three types of days with varying prices.
+Reduced nighttime electricity prices are available to customers for a higher monthly fee.